Lahiru075/Lahiru075/README.md

 </p>

 ### 🚀 About Me
-I am an experienced **Full Stack Developer** with a strong foundation in **Java** and modern web/mobile technologies.
-I am passionate about building scalable applications and high-quality software solutions.
+I am a driven Full Stack Developer focusing on backend engineering with a strong foundation in Java/Spring Boot and the MERN stack, alongside experience in mobile development.
+I am passionate about writing clean, scalable code and crafting high-quality solutions.

 - 🌍 Portfolio: **[lahiru-sanjeewa.vercel.app](https://lahiru-sanjeewa.vercel.app/)**
 - ✉️ Email: **sanjeewalahiru057@gmail.com**